About Ladybugs and Ladybug Larvae

 When is it Time to Call the Professionals?

 Little red ladybugs in gardens and storybooks may be cute, but some species can cause extensive home infestations.
 They can make your house stink and stain walls and upholsteries.
-Plus, their gross musk can lead to severe allergic reactions in you, your family, and your pets.
+Plus, their smelly musk can lead to severe allergic reactions in you, your family, and your pets.